mercycorps/toladata/tola/translation_data/README-TRANSLATION.md

 There are a few conventions used in the process below.
 - `<tempdir>` refers to a temporary directory (outside of the repo) that is used to prepare the .po files.
 - `<locale>` refers to the `/tola/locale/` directory where the .po and .mo files are kept.
 - `<prof_trans>` refers to the directory that contains the most recently professionally translated .po files.
+As of this writing, they are in `tola/translation_data`.

 ## Start with the last batch of professionally translated files